frankvalentine/OneLife/README.md

 armour: clothing can be used to block attacks

 nations: players can be assigned to nations, spawning only among their nation's people

+slowhunger: slows down hunger by a percentage when players are standing still